yargs/yargs/docs/api.md

 API
 =======

-You can run yargs without any configuration, and it will do its best to parse `process.argv`:
+You can run Yargs without any configuration, and it will do its best to parse `process.argv`:

 ````javascript